 In the quest for a new multi-media garden art line of humorous art pieces, Offbeat Concrete was the culmination of our past experience.
 Following our passion of working with clay, our pieces still begin as unique sculptures.
 From there, and with our other skills, we use a proprietary process to create unique, individual concrete art pieces which are suitable for garden or indoor use.

 After a thorough search of the Okanagan area of British Columbia, Offbeat Concrete changed it's name and found a new location in beautiful Keremeos, British Columbia.
 Our 2500 sq. ft. facility opened it's doors December 02, 2017.
 The new building is called "Laugh Factory" because, between our original concrete critters and new humorous wood signs, we find that, by our customers response, we are in the business of creating 'Laughs'.
 Contained within the Laugh Factory is a new gift shop is called 'The One Eyed Budgie Gift Shop' and an art gallery (see below).
 "Where did we get the name?" people ask.
-It all began with a little bird we called a budgie, who was our first cast concrete garden critter.
-Having suffered injuries, being the first one out, he became the being that our entire business model was built on.
+It all began with a little bird we called a budgie, who was our first cast concrete garden critter, ever.
+Having suffered injuries (ocular), being new to the process, and being the first one out, he became the being that our entire business model was built on.
 The Original One Eyed Budgie has a special home within the Gift Shop.
 Please stop by to see the little fella and read his story.

 The Ferdinand Gallery opened it's door in the Spring of 2018.
-The Gallery is host to British Columbia artists and is receiving submissions from B.C. artists to display their work on a 2 week basis.
-Two artists per exhibit will be displayed.
-A special Christmas Exhibit runs from mid November to December 24 and is a compilation of all Ferdinand exhibiting artists for the current year.
-As the Gallery concludes it's inaugural year it has enjoyed a full schedule of many talented B.C. artists, On display has been a variety of media including resin pour abstracts, birch bark & form mixed media, felting, 3D sculpture along with many watercolour, acrylic and oil works of art.
+The Gallery is host to British Columbia artists and is receiving submissions from these artists, to display their work on a 2 week basis.
+Two artists, generally, per exhibit will be displayed.
+Now entering it's 4th year, the Gallery has enjoyed a full schedule of many talented B.C. artists.
+On display has been a variety of media including resin pour abstracts, birch bark & form mixed media, felting, 3D sculpture along with many watercolour, acrylic and oil works of art.

 Jury forms and applications can be obtained from firstname.lastname@example.org.

-Thanks to all of our past collectors and patrons of our crazy critters and other works that we have displayed.
+Thanks to all of our past art collectors and patrons of our crazy critters and other works that we have displayed.
 We enjoyed meeting you all at our test market venues including the Penticton Farmer's Market and the Ladner Farmer's Market.
-We hope to see you all at our new location, 2649 Highway 3 in beautiful Keremeos, British Columbia!
+We hope to see you all at our permanent location, 2649 Highway 3, in beautiful Keremeos, British Columbia!